 - Do not have any kind of sex without protection.
 Always practice safe sex by using a latex or polyurethane condom to lower the chance of sexual contact with semen, vaginal secretions, or blood.

 - Do not breastfeed.
-We do not know if KALETRA can be passed to the baby through breast milk and whether it could harm the baby.
-Also, mothers with HIV-1 should not breastfeed because HIV-1 can be passed to the baby in the breast milk.
+Mothers with HIV-1 should not breastfeed because HIV-1 can be passed to the baby in the breast milk.